SDXorg/pysd/docs/development/guidelines.rst

  * Limit implementation to the basic XMILE standard.
  * Resist the urge to include everything that shows up in all vendors' tools.

 * Emphasize ease of use.
-Let SD practitioners who haven't used python before understand the basics.
+Let SD practitioners who haven't used Python before understand the basics.
-* Take advantage of general python constructions and best practices.
+* Take advantage of general Python constructions and best practices.
 * Develop and use strong testing and profiling components.
 Share your work early.
 Find bugs early.
 * Avoid firefighting or rushing to add features quickly.
 SD knows enough about short term thinking in software development to know where that path leads.